Key facts, deadlines, and compliance requirements for the UAE's national e-invoicing rollout.

-The United Arab Emirates is rolling out one of the most ambitious e-invoicing programs in the Gulf region.
-Under Cabinet Decision No. 100/2025, all VAT-registered businesses will be required to issue structured electronic invoices through a 5-corner DCTCE model — a framework where Accredited Service Providers handle invoice exchange while the Federal Tax Authority receives tax data as the fifth corner in near real-time.
+The United Arab Emirates is rolling out a large-scale e-invoicing program in the Gulf region.
+Under Cabinet Decision No. 100/2025, all VAT-registered businesses will be required to issue structured electronic invoices through a 5-corner DCTCE model, a framework where Accredited Service Providers handle invoice exchange while the Federal Tax Authority receives tax data as the fifth corner in near real-time.

 Unlike simpler PDF-based systems, the UAE mandate requires invoices in the PINT AE format, built on UBL 2.1.
-This means businesses need compliant software capable of generating, transmitting, and receiving structured XML data through the Peppol network.
+The Ministry of Finance published official Electronic Invoicing Guidelines V1.0 in February 2026, detailing mandatory field specifications across 6 tax categories and 6 invoice categories.
+Businesses need compliant software capable of generating, transmitting, and receiving structured XML data through the Peppol network.

 B2C transactions are currently excluded from the mandatory scope.
+Self-billed commercial documents are also excluded from the requirements.
 Entities that voluntarily adopt e-invoicing before their mandatory date are not subject to penalties during the voluntary period, making early adoption a low-risk strategy.

 The FTA sits as the fifth corner, receiving tax-relevant data from ASPs in near real-time.
 This means the tax authority has visibility into transactions without being a bottleneck in the invoice exchange process.
-Businesses must appoint an ASP and ensure their ERP or accounting software can generate PINT AE-compliant invoices.
+Businesses must appoint an ASP (official guidelines for selecting an Accredited Service Provider were published in February 2026) and ensure their ERP or accounting software can generate PINT AE-compliant invoices.

 The UAE has published a detailed penalty framework under Cabinet Decision No. 106/2025.
 Penalties are structured by violation type, with the heaviest fines targeting businesses that fail to implement the system entirely or fail to appoint an Accredited Service Provider.